SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Alternatively, the Ring Spotlight Cam combines the power of Ring’s network and features with powerful motion-activated lighting.
 This is a camera with two really big things going for it: a rechargeable battery pack, and a spotlight that doesn’t need to be hardwired into any existing lighting or wiring in your home to work.

-Ring makes it easy to customize all of their cameras’ features to your needs.
+Ring also makes it easy to customize all of their cameras’ features to your needs.
 While the cameras aren’t perfect, installing and setting up Ring devices is basically a breeze, making them a hot pick for DIYers.

 To learn more about my full experience with Ring’s battery-powered cameras, check out my in-depth Ring Camera review.

 Lorex cameras have been a strong performer for years, and one of the reasons I rely on their cameras so consistently is their longevity in the business.
-They’ve been around about 30 years, becoming a mainstay with a massive selection of tough equipment and professional-grade security cameras that are grouped essentially into four categories: digital IP cameras, MPX/wireless cameras, wire-free cameras, and Wi-Fi cameras.
+They’ve been around for about 30 years, becoming a mainstay with a massive selection of tough equipment and professional-grade security cameras that are grouped essentially into four categories: digital IP cameras, MPX/wireless cameras, wire-free cameras, and Wi-Fi cameras.

 Lorex’s wire-free cameras and systems pack the same common features I’ve seen in other Lorex cams.
-You’ll get 1080p resolution, two-way talk, and night vision, as well as newly added active deterrence and person-detection features.
+You’ll get up to 2K resolution, two-way talk, and night vision, as well as newly added active deterrence and person-detection features.
 Those latter features performed quite nicely in a couple of Lorex cameras I reviewed not long ago.
 And although those cameras weren’t wire-free, they didn’t give me too many installation hassles.

 If you’re someone who likes to customize your technology to suit your lifestyle, Lorex is probably going to suit you.
 These cameras offer a lot of customization, which can be great for folks who like to tinker with their gadgets and tailor them exactly to their needs.